 Contingent consideration, resulting from business combinations, is valued at fair value at the acquisition date as part of the business combination.
 When the contingent consideration meets the definition of a financial liability, it is subsequently remeasured to fair value at each reporting date.
-The key assumptions take into consideration the probability of meeting each performance target (see Notes 3b for details).
+The key assumptions take into consideration the probability of meeting each performance target or milestone (see Notes 3 for details).